 The weight that can be lifted by any individual will vary according to personal physique, age, fitness, practice and techniques employed.
-An average male worker can safely carry compact loads of up to 25kg providing the proper techniques are used.
+An average male worker in good health can safely carry compact loads of up to 25kg providing the proper techniques are used.